NguyenAndrew/mof-java/README.md

 ## Roadmap

+3.1.0 - Details below

-3.1.0 - Javadoc improvements
+* Javadoc improvements
+* Add `withVerifyNoInteractions(...)` to builders.
+Allow to set this lambda at a builder lambda, when this API is preferred.

+4.0.0 - Details below

-4.0.0 - Condense methodables statics into class.
+* Condense methodables statics into class.
 Improves IDE auto completion for these statics.
+* Add function that has same functionality as `setNoVerifications(...)`.
+Refactor current setter to return void.
+Help avoid issues with other libraries that rely on setters being void.